Vertigo is a sensation of motion or spinning that is often described as dizziness.

 - Seizures (rarely)

-The primary symptom is a sensation that you or the room is moving or spinning.
-The spinning sensation may cause nausea and vomiting in some people.
+The main symptom is a sensation that you or the room is moving or spinning.
+The spinning sensation may cause nausea and vomiting.

 Other symptoms can include: